Jan 31, 2019

 It is popular.
 It is good.
 A lot of people claim to practise it, still more people like to talk about it.
 But what is it really?
 What does meditation mean?
 These questions have been answered over and over on the Internet, yet there seems to be little consensus about the true nature of meditation.
 This article offers a slightly different approach.

 Before trying to define the term, let us have a look at what is usually said or thought about what meditation really is.
 There are possibly as many explanations as there are people giving them, but there are some common characteristics of almost each one of these.
 One of these is that these answers or explanations are usually quite narrow, often restricted by the speaker’s beliefs or favourite practices, not being able to think outside the bounds of what they’ve learned, or practised for possibly decades.
-Another common characteristic, however, will hold the key to find the common ground and agree upon one simple, but a most useful explanation, or definition if you like.
-First, it is worth to have a look at what meditation is not…
+Another common characteristic, however, will hold the key to finding the common ground and agreeing upon one simple, but a most useful explanation, or definition if you like.
+First, it is worth having a look at what meditation is not…

 Meditation is not emptiness